korzan-og/quickstart-streaming-agents/README.md

 ## 🚀 Quick Start

-Before you begin, ensure you are connected to the EC2 machine.
+Before you begin, ensure you completed prerequisites for Zapier and MongoDB.

+* Ensure you are connected to the EC2 machine.
 If you are not, you can connect to the machine by typing below command:

 ```bash
 ssh -i ./<name of the pem file>.pem ubuntu@<PublicDNS>